 Peppers can be just as uncomfortable when they, or their oil, comes in contact with the skin.
 When cutting or de-seeding peppers, it's good practice to wear gloves.
 This is especially true when de-seeding as the amount of contact involved can cause the burning sensation to last for over a day.
 It's also a good practice to wash off the gloves with either soap and water or vegetable oil before removing them.
 Or, using disposable food prep gloves that can simply be thrown-away or recycled.

-If skin exposure to capsaicin is causing discomfort, washing with vegetable oil can help to lessen the irritation.
+If skin exposure is causing discomfort, washing with vegetable oil can help to lessen the irritation.